jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 };
 ```

 Using a `std::vector<KeyValuePair>` for the node's entries would result in an indirection.
 This immediately fragments the memory layout.
-Attempting to access a node entry will be noticeably slower.
-The pointer indirection is costly: following the pointer increases the risk of a cache miss, forcing the CPU to stall and wait for the cache line to be fetched from main memory.
+Accessing an entry within a node is slower, and has higher latency because of the pointer indirection.
+Chasing the pointer increases the probability of a cache miss, which will force the CPU to stall while it waits for the cache line to be fetched from a different region in main memory.

-A cache miss may cost hundreds of CPU cycles compared to just a few cycles for a cache hit.
+A cache miss will cost hundreds of CPU cycles compared to just a few cycles for a cache hit.
 This cumulative latency is unacceptable for any high-performance data structure.

 This technique avoids the pointer indirection and provides fine-grained control over memory layout.
 The node header and data are co-located in one continuous memory block.
 This layout is cache-friendly and will result in fewer cache misses.